RESOStandards/reso-upi/README.md

 * `R000022230` is the parcel number.

-## Example: UPI with Number
+## Example: UPI with SubparcelNumber
 UPIs can also be used to identify elements of a property, such as parking spaces, outbuildings or air rights.
-The UPI, with its fixed number of preparcel components separated by colons, can be extended with a `:sub:` component label followed by the  item identifier.
+The UPI, with its fixed number of preparcel components separated by colons, can be extended with a `:sub:` component label followed by the SubparcelNumber identifier.

 ```
 urn:reso:upi:2.0:US:48201:R000022230:sub:78 - 9.aB
 ```

-* `:sub:` is the extended component label.
+* `:sub:` is the subparcel component separator.
 * `78 - 9.aB` is the  identifier for one of many property elements on the parcel.

 Since the core UPI contains a fixed number of colon-separated components, special characters that exist within components of the UPI are supported.
 Even colons within a parcel number will be identified as such because of the fixed number of preparcel components for the overall model.
-In the preceding example, the Number component has special characters.
+In the preceding example, the SubparcelNumber component has special characters.

 # Considerations